HeapsIO/hxbit/README.md

 When a shared Serializable field is modified, we store a bit to mark it as changed.
 When host.sync() is called (or when a RPC occurs), we send the modified fields over the network so the objects state is correctly replicated on other connected nodes.

-Only the authority or the object owner can modify the serializable fields.
-By default an object doesn't have a owner, you can override `networkGetOwner()` to specify it.
+Only the authority can modify the serializable fields and call normal RPCs.
+By default an object doesn't have any ownership rights, you can define the `networkAllow()` method to specify it.

 In order to detect whenever a new object has been shared over the network, you must implement the `alive()` method, which will be triggered once an object has been fully initialized.